-Dr. Charles Tozer was born in Malahide Twp, near Aylmer, Ontario in 1826.
-His parents were Charles Gustaves Adolphus Tozer and the former Phoebe Teeple.
-There were 12 children in the family and his parents were farmers.
-Dr. Tozer had 2 older brothers, William and Alexander and an older sister named Elizabeth.
-A sister Phoebe was born the same year as Dr. Tozer, but it’s possible that they were not twins.
-His other siblings were; Hannah, Frances, Mahlon, Emiline, Sarah, George, and Helen.
-His mother died in 1861 at the age of 64.
-She was buried at the Aylmer Cemetery in Elgin County, Ontario.
+Dr. Charles Tozer was born in Malahide Township, near Aylmer, (Elgin County) Ontario in 1826.
+Dr Tozer was the 3rd of 11 children born to Charles Gustaves Adolphus Tozer and the former Phoebe Teeple.
+His parents were farmers and his siblings were; William Silas Tozer, Alexander Treadwell Tozer, Elizabeth Tozer, Hannah Tozer, Frances Mary Tozer, Mahlon B. Tozer, Emiline Tozer, Sarah Ann Tozer and George Washington Tozer (who died in infancy).
+Dr. Tozer’s mother died in 1861 at the age of 64.
+She was buried at the Aylmer Cemetery.
 His father married Abigail Smith on the 28th of February, 1866 in Elgin County.

 Dr. Tozer died in 1861 and he was buried at the Craford Cemetery.
 After the death of Dr. Tozer, Mrs. Tozer married Jeremiah Donovan on the 31st of December, 1866 at the First Presbyterian Church in Chatham.
-Mrs. Tozer died on the 8th of November, 1868.
-She was buried at the Craford Cemetery.
+They had a daughter Clarissa Donovan, born to them in Seguin, Michigan on the 11th of October, 1867.

-*After the death of her parents, Elizabeth went to live with her maternal grandfather Enoch Stevens.
+*After the death of her parents, Elizabeth Tozer went to live with her maternal grandfather Enoch Stevens.
 Elizabeth became a school teacher.